 Weight, kg6246 6712

-To reduce the mileage, the two engines have thrust reverse (one under each wing).
+To reduce the travel distance, two engines have a thrust reverser (one under each wing).
 The engines use aviation kerosene as fuel.

-The fuel system has 41 pumps that constantly pump fuel between tanks to maintain alignment and reduce drag.
+The fuel system has 41 pumps that constantly move fuel between tanks to maintain alignment and reduce drag.

 Passenger compartment design

-The sealed passenger compartment of the Airbus A380 has improved sound insulation.
-The width of the fuselage can accommodate 11 rows of passenger seats.
+The pressurized passenger cabin of the Airbus A380 aircraft has improved sound insulation.
+The width of the fuselage allows for 11 rows of passenger seats.

-Passengers embark and disembark through two doors located in the forward fuselage on the lower deck.
+Passengers board and disembark through two doors located in the forward fuselage on the lower deck.

 First grade

-Seats are located in the bow of the lower deck.
-There are 14 seats in total, of which 4 are located singly along the sides, the remaining 6 are located in the central row in pairs.
-A special feature of the first class seats is the possibility of folding into a full-fledged berth.
+The seats are located in the bow of the lower deck.
+There are 14 seats in total, 4 of which are located singly on the sides, the remaining 6 are located in the central row in pairs.
+A special feature of first class seats is the ability to be folded into a full-fledged berth.

-At the beginning and at the end of the compartment there is a bathroom and a mini-kitchen.
-In addition, a shower unit is installed in the first class (not available on all Airbus A380s).
+At the beginning and end of the compartment there is a bathroom and a kitchenette.
+In addition, first class has a shower facility (not available on all Airbus A380s).

 Business Class

-Business class seats are located just behind first class.
+Business class seats are located immediately behind first class.
 The seats are arranged in eight rows at a fairly large distance from each other.
-The design of the chairs allows the backrests to be folded out, forming a sleeping place.
+The design of the chairs allows the backrests to be folded out to form a sleeping area.

-There are 20 rows of seats in total, the total capacity of the business class cabin is 76 seats.
+There are a total of 20 rows of seats, the total capacity of the business class cabin is 76 seats.

-At the beginning and at the end of the salon there are mini-kitchens and a bathroom.
-There is a bar in the area of the first emergency exit.
-The second emergency exit is located closer to the tail of the Airbus A380.
+At the beginning and end of the salon there are kitchenettes and a bathroom.
+A bar counter is located in the area of the first emergency exit.
+The second emergency exit is located towards the rear of the Airbus A380.

 Economy class

 Economy class seats on the Airbus A380 are located on the upper deck in three rows.
-The side rows have three seats, the center row four.
+The side rows have three seats, the central row has four.
 There are two aisles between the rows.
 There are bathrooms in the bow, stern and middle parts.

-The salon is designed for 399 passengers.
-The passenger seats are equipped with an individual screen mounted in the backrest.
-The economy class cabin has two mini-kitchens and three bathrooms.
+The cabin is designed for 399 passengers.
+Passenger seats are equipped with an individual screen mounted in the backrest.
+The economy class cabin has two kitchenettes and three bathrooms.

-In an emergency, economy class passengers can leave the Airbus A380 through 10 emergency exits.
+In the event of an emergency, economy class passengers can leave the Airbus A380 cabin through 10 emergency exits.

-It is possible to expand the economy class salon to the second deck.
+It is possible to expand the economy class cabin to the second deck.
 In this case, the capacity of the Airbus A380 reaches a record 853 passengers.

 Chassis

-In the scheme of landing and retraction of the landing gear on the Airbus A380, a combined drive is used - from hydraulic systems (duplicated) and from electric actuators (also duplicated).
-Electric actuators control the chassis via hydraulic systems.
+In the scheme for extending and retracting the landing gear on the Airbus A380, a combined drive is used - from hydraulic systems (duplicated) and from electric actuators (also duplicated).
+Electric actuators operate the chassis via hydraulic systems.

-Thus, it was possible to install four independent control systems, which increased the safety of the aircraft and reduced the risk of dangerous situations.
-Chassis niches are closed by chassis doors made of composite materials.
-The design of the shutters is monolithic.
+In this way, it was possible to install four independent control systems, which increased the safety of the aircraft and reduced the risk of dangerous situations.
+The landing gear niches are closed with landing gear doors made of composite materials.
+The design of the doors is monolithic.

 ParameterA380A380 PlusBoeing 747-8F